Qurbanova/PragmatechFoundationProjects/research.md

    2. ***Collector***: collect them while thes pass through the device.
    3. ***Base***: The middle section which forms two pn junctions between the emitter and collector.
 The base-emitter junction is forward biased, allowing low resistance for the emitter circuit.
 The base-collector junction is reverse biased and provides high resistance in the collector circuit.

-### How to convert between 10-digit number system and 2-digit number system?
+### How to convert between 10-digit number system and 2-digit number system?de
+  - In binary numbers we use just 2 digits:0 and 1.(2 lik say sistemi)
+  - In decimal numbers we use 10 digits; from 0 to .(10 luq say sistemi)